mnowlin/nowlin-website/content/publications/index.md

 ## Journal Articles

+Wehde, Welsey and Matthew C. Nowlin.
+2020. <a href="/publication/fed-public/" itemprop="url"><span itemprop="name">Public Attribution of Responsibility for Disaster Preparedness across Three Levels of Government and the Public: Lessons from a Survey of Residents of the U.S. South Atlantic and Gulf Coast Areas. </span></a> _Publius: The Journal of Federalism_, forthcoming

 Nowlin, Matthew C., <a href="/publication/policy-learning/" itemprop="url"><span itemprop="name">Policy Learning and Information Processing. </span></a> _Policy Studies Journal_, forthcoming

 Nowlin, Matthew C., Kuhika Gupta, and Joseph T. Ripberger.
 2020. <a href="/publication/carbon-tax/" itemprop="url"><span itemprop="name">Revenue Use and Public Support for a Carbon Tax. </span></a> _Envrionmental Research Letters_, 15(8)